dmfranko/lazyman/README.md

 Or clone from github, build the gem and install

-If you have any issue when install magicspec, install the gems below:

-	gem install thor

 Create a magicspec project
 ------------------------
 Open a command console and type just like below: